 The UN-Habitat Scroll of Honour award was launched in 1989 and is one of the most prestigious human settlements award in the world.
 It aims to acknowledge initiatives which have made outstanding contributions in the field of human settlements, provision of housing, highlighting the plight of people living in poverty or who have been displaced, developing and improving human settlements and the quality of urban life to leave no one behind echoing the Sustainable Development Goals 2030 with emphasis on Goal 11: Sustainable Cities and Communities.

-Individuals, organizations, the private sector, government, non-governmental, bilateral and multi-lateral aid agencies dealing with sustainable projects which have had great impact in society, and any Habitat Agenda partner who has improved the lives of people can be nominated for the UN-Habitat Scroll of Honour.
+Individuals and organizations working on sustainable urban projects which have had great impact in society, can be nominated for the UN-Habitat Scroll of Honour.

 - Government and inter-governmental organizations or agencies, including bilateral aid agencies

 - Local and Regional Governments or their associations

 - The private sector

 - National Habitat Committees or focal points

 - Multilateral agencies (United Nations Agencies, World Bank, etc.)

 Nominations must come from a third party.
 Examples include: A government can nominate a programme of a ministry, or an institute.
 An institute can nominate another different institute or different entity like an NGO, or an individual.
 The head of a university can nominate a professor from a different university, or an institute.
 A government can nominate a city or an individual.
 A city can nominate a government representative, programme, project, university, NGO.
 An individual can nominate an institution or programme as long as the individual is not employed by the institution or project, neither is affiliated in any way to the institution or the project.

 Outlining main achievements